 With the Lysol No Mess, you get full bowl coverage on every flush.
 The solution protects against microbes and bacteria.
 Because it travels with the water flow, it reaches all areas of the bowl including under the rim.

 Similar to how the Lysol gel works, the No Mess hangar cleaner doesn’t interact with your tank.
 This means that it doesn’t contain ingredients that can cause harm to the flapper or the flush valve.
 There is also no risk of corroding any metallic parts after prolonged exposure.

 Typically hanger cleaner solutions are more powerful than gels.
 Because of this, they act more like actual cleaners instead of maintenance products.
 The chemical mixture of the Lysol No Mess sanitizes and deodorizes the toilet bowl with ease.
 It also provides protection because of its constant use with each flush.

-Best Heavy-Duty Toilet Bowl Cleaner for Hard Water Stains
+#7.
+Heavy-Duty Bowl Cleaner for Hard Water Stains

 Sometimes the natural or scrub-free approach just doesn’t cut it.
 Factors such as water quality and frequency of toilet use can render regular household cleaners ineffective.
 Luckily there are heavy-duty toilet bowl cleaners that can make any stain disappear.
 In this category, anything other than dissolving the toughest deposits should be considered a bonus, not a mandatory feature.

 The Lime-A-Way liquid cleaner is such a product.
 It uses a very thick gel solution that can coat the entire bowl.
 The viscosity of the solution allows it to stick longer to the surface and interact with minerals for as long as it’s needed.